top of page

 And my mom was too.

-And I suppose you could call each of our prayers a "bravest prayer" because each fit Batterson's description that such prayer is one "you've prayed a hundred times that hasn't been answered but you pray it one more time anyway."
+And I suppose you could call each of our prayers a "bravest prayer" because each fits Batterson's description that such prayer is one "you've prayed a hundred times that hasn't been answered but you pray it one more time anyway."
 Only God knows, but I feel certain that over fifty years of travailing, the prayers were in the thousands; so, I guess you could say there were thousands of "bravest prayer[s]" uttered throughout those laboring years.

-This motivates us to keep on praying.
-Keep on laboring.
-Keep on uttering those "bravest prayer[s]."
-Time and time again.
+Keep on uttering those "bravest prayer[s]," time and time again.

-But I do know this:
+But this I do know:

-Because that long-awaited birth could very well occur with the next "bravest prayer" you pray.
+That long-awaited birth could very well occur with the next "bravest prayer" you pray.

 Post: Blog2_Post